skip to main content

 6. Foster Parent – An adult approved to care for a child who has been placed in their home by a state agency or a licensed child placement agency as provided by the Family Law Article, §5-507.

-1. Briefly holding a student to calm or comfort the student;
+1. Briefly holding a student in order to calm or comfort the student;

-3. Moving a disruptive student who is unwilling to leave the area if other methods such as counseling have been unsuccessful; or
+3. Moving a disruptive student who is unwilling to leave the area when other methods such as counseling have been unsuccessful; or

-4. Intervening in a fight in accordance with §7-307, Education Article, Annotated Code of Maryland.
+4. Breaking up a fight in the school building or on school grounds in accordance with §7-307, Education Article, Annotated Code of Maryland.

-14. Seclusion – The confinement of a student alone in a room, an enclosure, or any other space from which the student is physically prevented from leaving during school hours.
-The HCPSS prohibits the use of seclusion in any and all circumstances.
+18. Seclusion – The confinement of a student alone in a room, an enclosure, or any other space from which the student is physically prevented from leaving during school hours.
+The HCPSS prohibits the use of seclusion in any and all circumstances within the public school setting.

-“Seclusion” does not include a behavior intervention of separating a student by placing the student:
+Seclusion does not include a BIP of separating a student by placing the student:

-1. Into an unlocked room from which the student is allowed to leave; or
+1. Into a nonlocked room from which the student is allowed to leave; or

 2. Within a separate location in a classroom from which the student is not physically prevented from leaving.

-15. Serious Physical Harm – Bodily injury which involves:
+19. Serious Physical Harm/Serious Bodily Injury – Bodily injury which involves:

 1. A substantial risk of death